Which foods trigger irritable bowel syndrome?

 Alcohol

 Alcohol is believed to stimulate the digestive tract, which can lead to IBS symptoms.
 In the small intestine, alcohol can reduce the absorption of nutrients including carbohydrates.
-This can lead to gas and diarrhoea as these substances interact with bacteria in the large intestine.
-Like coffee, alcohol can speed up the movement of the muscles of the intestine, increasing the risk of diarrhoea in people with a sensitive gut5.
+This can lead to gas and diarrhoea as these substances interact with bacteria in your large intestine.
+Like coffee, alcohol can speed up the movement of the muscles of the intestine, increasing the chance of diarrhoea in people with a sensitive gut5.

 FODMAPS